 This would entail requesting Enhanced or Comprehensive Due Diligence from a local and reputable business intelligence provider as it is a labour intensive and time-consuming task which requires extensive local knowledge and experience.
 From a compliance point of view, ensuring the companies you trade with, in MENA are not exposed to bad actors such as terrorist organisations or sanctioned entities is essential.

 In order to provide accurate Business Credit Reports in the MENA region one of the main focuses is the source of the data therein; these sources include Local Commercial authorities like chambers and ministries in order to make sure that the company is legally registered.
 However, local commercial authorities usually provide the status of the company which does not necessarily reflect the operational status of the company.

-In some cases, when compiling a credit report in MENA some challenges occur and make the process much more difficult or challenging.
+When compiling a credit report for MENA countries some challenges occur and make the process much more difficult or challenging.

 1. First of all, even in a single country, often not all the information is centralized in one place – it may be necessary to search several different jurisdictions to locate the necessary registration data.

 2. Then, most of the time the registration data or any additional information can be found in non-familiar languages for example in Arabic or French – it is often not available at source in English.